christianbundy/drewdevault.com/content/blog/Status-update-November-2020.md

 William Casarin, Tom Lebreux, Kenny Levinsen, Eyal Sawady, René Wagner, dbandstra, and mbays.

-In [BARE](https://baremessages.org) news: Elm, Erlang, Ruby, Java, and Ruby implementations have appeared, and I have submitted a [draft RFC](https://datatracker.ietf.org/doc/draft-devault-bare/) to the IETF for standardization.
+In [BARE](https://baremessages.org) news: Elm, Erlang, Java, and Ruby implementations have appeared, and I have submitted a [draft RFC](https://datatracker.ietf.org/doc/draft-devault-bare/) to the IETF for standardization.